yerry77/TG-full-length/scripts/README.md

 use STARsolo to analyze splice junctions of single-cell data

-sample code in `Run STARsolo for single=cell RNA-seq data`
+sample code in `Run STARsolo for single=cell RNA-seq data.sh`